kennyjin/Go-Reader/README.md

 Maybe a txt file will suffice.

-**Problem**: How to deal with the black/white square (indicating the next move) from Fox Go Server?

-**Problem**: How to deal with the triangle/circle indicating the current move?

 We can further generate a new SGF file containing information about **winning rates**, **bad moves** and **LeelaZero recommended moves** for actual moves that are not matched with LeelaZero.
 Winning rate, bad moves could be put into the **comment** of SGF, while LeelaZero recommended moves could be added as **new branches**.